-Attribute Meaning Payment scheme application Accessibility Ease of opening and using payment account for repre- sentative low income persona Whether non-smartphone channels are supported in environments where smart- phone penetration is low Whether the user experience of off network payments has high additional frictions Practical examples: Although 69% of adults (15+) Filipino adults had phones in 2019, only 53% were using the internet, implying that the use of smartphones may not be as ubiquitous as thought; hence non-smartphone channels should be considered to reach the underserved (BSP, 2019).
+Attribute Meaning Payment scheme application Accessibility Ease of opening and using payment account for representative low income persona Whether non-smartphone channels are supported in environments where smartphone penetration is low Whether the user experience of off network payments has high additional frictions

+Although 69% of adults (15+) Filipino adults had phones in 2019, only 53% were using the internet, implying that the use of smartphones may not be as ubiquitous as thought; hence non-smartphone channels should be considered to reach the underserved (BSP, 2019).
 To overcome this concern, India's NPCI is currently testing a solution to allow UPI-based digital payment without an internet connection, called UPI Lite, to serve the excluded who do not have smartphones and are not accustomed to using the USSD channel.

 With regards to user experience in Kenya, interoperable mobile money transfers face unique user challenges when compared to on-net transactions, which may deter users from using the service.
 For instance, the menu for interoperable transfers may be hidden, transfers may accrue astronomical charges if they do not identify in advance that the receiver is on a different network, or minimum transfers to other networks may be set higher.

-Affordability Whether the cost to consumers of sending a small value payment (USD10) was less than a threshold we defined of 2% Whether regulators cap or restrict consumer pricing on transactions Thailand is also fre came about when difficulties of imple suit within a matte actions are but rea in developed jurisc examined tended InstaPay in The Phi for transactions, the Cost as a fraction affordability than t ator requires no fees to the end co e to the end consumer up to a ce menting regulator sanctioned tier r of 2 days.
-In other markets, it is m covered through charging monthl dictions such as Canada, the UK a to apply tiered pricing based on lippines charged a fixed fee per the fees also vary across the differe of the median transaction may be onsumer on all UPI payments.
-PromptPay in ertain threshold (BHT5000/USD143), but this decision to make the service free (due to the red pricing) and the rest of the players followed hore difficult to assess affordability since trans- y fees on accounts.
-This especially happens and in the Eurozone.
-The African markets we the value of the transaction while PSPs using ransaction.
-Across all the schemes that charge nt participating providers. e a more reliable measure for comparing er, most schemes could not readily provide the
+Affordability Fees are not prohibitive for low income use cases, although they need not be zero Whether the cost to consumers of sending a small value payment (USD10) was less than a threshold we defined of 2% Whether regulators cap or restrict consumer pricing on transactions -- --

+In India, the regulator requires that there be no fees to the end consumer on all UPI payments.
+PromptPay in Thailand is also free to the end consumer up to a certain threshold (BHT5000/ USD143), but this came about when larger players made a strategic decision to make the service free (due to the difficulties of implementing regulator sanctioned tiered pricing) and the rest of the players followed suit within a matter of 2 days.
+In other markets, it is more difficult to assess affordability since transactions are but recovered through charging monthly fees on accounts.
+This especially happens in developed jurisdictions such as Canada, the UK and in the Eurozone.
+The African markets we examined tended to apply tiered pricing based on the value of the transaction while PSPs using InstaPay in The Philippines charged a fixed fee per transaction.
+Across all the schemes that charge for transactions, the fees also vary across the different participating providers.

+Cost as a fraction of the median transaction may be a more reliable measure for comparing affordability than the fixed value we chose.
+However, most schemes could not readily provide the median transaction figure for the evaluation.

+Value

-ValueThe relevance of the services provided to the life circum- stances and needs of repre- sentative low income persona Whether inclusion-friendly additional use cases like P2M and G2P are supported --- --
+The relevance of the services provided to the life circumstances and needs of representative low income persona

+Whether inclusion-friendly additional use cases like P2M and G2P are supported